webcss/angular-indexedDB/README.md

 QueryBuilder aka IDBKeyRange maybe needs some revision.
 This is all the info you get for now, for more read the code, it's ndoc-annotated!

-Important note: that this software is in alpha state and therefore it's used at your own risk, don't make me liable for any damages or loss of data!
+Important note: this software is in alpha state and therefore it's used at your own risk, don't make me liable for any damages or loss of data!

+Status Update: I'm sorry to say that I've abandoned angularJS for now and therefore have no plans for features or updates.
+This may change in the future.
+Apart from that I will apply updates submitted as pull requests when I find the time and see use.

+Anyone willing to join as active developer is welcome to drop me a note and help keep this project alive.